reema0814/Threat-Protection-with-XDR/Labguide/lab5_understand_detection_modelling.md

 #### Attack 2 - User Add and Elevate Privilege

 Attackers will add new users and elevate the new user to the Administrators group.
-This enables the attacker to logon with a different account that is privileged.
+This enables the attacker to log on with a different account that is privileged.

 ```Command
 net user theusernametoadd /add